 Start from a Position of Strength

 A common mistake businesses make is to wait until they desperately need to outsource their IT functions.
 Doing so places them at a position of vulnerability during the search for an MSP.
-Under such circumstances, there is a real risk of settling for the lowest priced provider as opposed to the most competent.
+Under such circumstances, there is a real risk of settling for the lowest-priced provider with really good MSP Marketing as opposed to the most competent.
 It’s a recipe for disaster and may be costly to reverse later on.

 Start looking for an MSP when you are not under pressure.
 It’s the best environment for you to make a measured, calculated and rational decision.
 It will be harder for you to be taken advantage of.

 If you aren’t clear about the scope of services expected, you are almost certain to experience problems down the road.
 One sign that scope was not properly defined is a lack of technological capacity to meet your business needs.